Lucy Cousins

-Elizabeth "Lucy" Cousins (born 1964) is a British author and illustrator of children's books.
-She is best known for her books featuring Maisy Mouse, referred to as the Maisy Series published from the 1990s onwards, from which the TV series Maisy was created in 1999.
+Elizabeth "Lucy" Cousins (born on 10 February 1964) is a British author and illustrator of children's books.
+She is best known for her books featuring the character Maisy Mouse (referred to by Penguin Random House as the Maisy Series) published from the 1990s onwards, from which the TV series Maisy was created in 1999.
 A new animated adaptation My Friend Maisy is currently in the works and was slated to be released in 2025 but has since delayed to 2026.

 Early life and education

 Cousins, whose parents were also artists, was interested in children's books from an early age.
 But it took until the end of six years in art college for her to decide that she wanted to create children's books.
 Cousins received BA Honours in graphic design from the Faculty of Arts and Architecture at Brighton Polytechnic.
 She then attended the Royal College of Art, where she met artist Quentin Blake, who encouraged her work.
 She developed her sense of design and colour at the Royal College of Art.